 We’ve also heard “casserole dinners” and “church basement dinners”.
 A Google search tells us that there are several other names for get-togethers where people bring food to share:

 - Jacob’s join

 - shared lunch

-Comment below and let us know what you call them in your neighborhood and where that is.
-It can be from the lists above or if it’s not mentioned, let us know so we can add it to the list.
+Comment below and let us know what you call these shared feasts in your hometown.
+Your response can be from the lists above or if it’s not mentioned, let us know so we can add it to the list.